okonomichiyaki/supercat/040-prelude.md

 - if Tycoon is declared do not spend Fuel or Material resources or Guild cards
 - if Empath is declared do not spend Psionic resource or Guild cards
-- if Seeker is declared do not spend Relic resources or Guild cards, UNLESS securing a Relic card
+- if Keeper is declared do not spend Relic resources or Guild cards, UNLESS securing a Relic card

 ## Resources